CS-SI/Orekit/src/site/markdown/index.md

       * memory based
       * integration based
     * specialized GPS propagation, using SEM or YUMA files
+    * Taylor-algebra (or any other real field) version of most of the above propagators, with all force models, events detection, orbits types, coordinates types and frames allowing high order uncertainties and derivatives computation or very fast Monte-Carlo analyzes
     * unified interface above analytical/numerical/tabulated propagators for easy switch from coarse analysis to fine simulation with one line change
     * all propagators can be used in several different modes